Revolutionizing Math Learning

 • Apply learning from one context to another

-In these classrooms, explanation matters as much as answers.
+In these classrooms, explanation and evaluation matter as much as answers.

 Mathematical believers: